 The city has signed a five-year, \$5-million agreement with CycleHop Corp.
-Canada that could put 1,500 shared bikes on the road by the end of summer, the city's general manager of engineering services announced at a Tuesday council meeting.
+Canada that could put 1,500 shared bikes on the road by the end of summer, announced Jerry Dobrovolny, the city's general manager of engineering services, at a Tuesday council meeting.